 Ideas Turn into Designs

-Ideas linger in my mind for minutes, days, or weeks before materializing on my iPad.
-Many of them get lost and forgotten, but they evolve under my hand, demanding iPen time to resurface.
+Ideas float in my mind for minutes, days, or weeks before materializing on my iPad.
+Many of them get lost and forgotten.

 Balancing Negative Space